 There are potential changes to tax regulations that may impact capital gains tax rates, 1031 Tax-Deferred Exchanges, and deductions available to real estate investors.
 Proposed policies may include increasing the top capital gains tax rate, limiting 1031 exchanges for high-value transactions, and adjusting tax brackets based on income levels.
 While these proposals are still under discussion, staying informed and working with professionals will be crucial in adapting to any new tax laws and maximizing financial benefits.
 We will continue to monitor capital gains tax developments closely and provide updates as they unfold.

-For additional information about how Capital Gains Taxes are calculated, please consult with your tax professional or financial advisor, and review the IRS site.
+For additional information about how Capital Gains Taxes are calculated, please consult with your tax professional or financial advisor and review the IRS site.

 Sources